 - Do not operate the vehicle without properly servicing the airbag system and performing a vehicle inspection.

-- If your SRS light is still on after you start the car, the airbags are inoperable.
+- The airbags are inoperable if your SRS light is still on after you start the car.
 Your airbags will not deploy or protect in case of another accident.

 - Car engine won’t crank

 - Ignition may not turn on at all.

 - Multiple warning lights on the instrument cluster